This is most recent syllabus. Your final syllabus will be given during your first day of class

 Perugia is a wonderful laboratory for learning the Italian language, and the structure of the Italian language program reflects this urban reality.
-The first week of intensive language instruction immerses the student in the Italian language and culture, and introduces them to local routines and life in Perugia, where the opportunity to use the language abounds.
-This immersion further orients the students to studying Italian in Italy, where the communicative approach with Italian only in classroom is practiced in full.
+The first week of intensive language instruction immerses you in the Italian language and culture, and introduces you to local routines and life in Perugia, where the opportunity to use the language abounds.
+This immersion further orients you to studying Italian in Italy, where the communicative approach with Italian only in classroom is practiced in full.
 Lastly, the week sets the rules and rhythm for the semester and helps to instill an enthusiasm for the Italian language and culture.
-This intensive intermediate course (the rough equivalent of a third semester course) is designed particularly to help students improve their communicative skills.
+This intensive intermediate course (the rough equivalent of a third semester course) is designed particularly to help you improve your communicative skills.

 The course begins with a grammatical review to reinforce and build upon the grammatical elements introduced in the first year of study.
-Thereafter the course places emphasis on developing students’ ability to speak the language.
-Students often work in pairs and follow examples of native speakers presented in audio and visual materials.
-Students will read and analyze a variety of authentic texts that focus on popular, non-specialist topics as a way to develop their skills in reading and writing and to develop a more nuanced understanding of the Italian culture.
-In-class activities, such as games, role-playing, and presentations, help students to expand their vocabulary and begin to acquire more specialized socio-linguistic competencies to fit various settings.
-This communicative approach also allows students to gain confidence in their oral expression and refine their use and understanding of grammatical structures, including:
+Thereafter, the course places emphasis on developing your ability to speak the language.
+You often work in pairs and follow examples of native speakers presented in audio and visual materials.
+You will read and analyze a variety of authentic texts that focus on popular, non-specialist topics as a way to develop your skills in reading and writing and to develop a more nuanced understanding of the Italian culture.
+In-class activities, such as games, role-playing, and presentations, will help you to expand your vocabulary and begin to acquire more specialized socio-linguistic competencies to fit various settings.
+This communicative approach will also allow you to gain confidence in your oral expression and refine your use and understanding of grammatical structures, including:

 - Uso dell’imperfetto, del passato prossimo e del trapassato prossimo